 10. Cross-section of the World

-From its early days as a 20 house settlement on Sheep Creek in 1882, to a modern day population of nearly 28,000, Okotoks has seen dramatic changes.xx1 When examining the two photos above, the differences are palpable.
-Cars crowd the main road today, though over a century ago they were a novelty, and horses were the main form of transport.
+From its early days as a 20-house settlement on Sheep Creek in 1882, to a modern day town with a population of over 29,000, Okotoks has seen dramatic changes.xx1 When examining the two photos above, the differences are palpable.
+Cars crowd the main road today, though over a century ago they were still a novelty, and horses were the main form of transport.
 The empty landscape behind the couple is now filled with businesses.
-The street is notably paved.
-The farm in the backdrop is no longer there, and the skyline is dotted with power lines.
+The street is paved.
+The former Lineham Lumber Company's horse barn -- later the Okotoks Creamery -- which can be seen in the background, is also no longer there.
 Look a bit further though and the continuities from that time are everywhere.
-Organisations like the Masons, and the Legion Ladies Auxiliary are alive and well in Okotoks.
-The homes of John Lineham, and the Smith House are still standing, a testament to the tenacity of early architecture.
-The street layout hasn't changed.
+Organizations like the Masons, and the Legion and Elks are alive and well in Okotoks.
+The homes of John Lineham, Will Lineham and the Welch House are still standing.
 As Dallas Bannister Wright writes in the town's history book, Okotoks: A Century of Memories: "In retrospect, I see Okotoks as a cross section of the world at large.
 Found there were comedy, tragedy, wealth, poverty, jealousy, generosity, class distinction, a little vice, even a little scandal, but a great deal of neighborliness and kindness -- each person made to feel a member of that large Okotoks family."xx2

 1. Home on the Prairies